vik-s/quartz/content/literature/B-Forte-2022.md

 Enter "the [[second brain]]", a digital [[commonplace book]], where we capture information and organize it in a meaningful way that enables easy retrieval later.
 It is a form of [[personal knowledge management]] where we build up a repository of knowledge that is relavant to our interests and pull from it for the rest of our lives.

 In the professional world, [[notetaking]] involves creating notes while viewing them as a knowledge building block.
 Collect enough of them and reconstruct it in your own way to create something beautiful or important.
-The length and format of a note does not matter, as long as it is interpreted through your own lens, curated by your tastes, and drawn from your personal experience (this is in direct contrast to [[zettelkasten]] where notes should be as succint as possible [[permanent/Zettelkasten example workflow]], [[permanent/Using the zettelkasten method to produce written work]]).
+The length and format of a note does not matter, as long as it is interpreted through your own lens, curated by your tastes, and drawn from your personal experience (this is in direct contrast to [[zettelkasten]] where notes should be as succint as possible [[permanent/Zettelkasten example workflow]], [[permanent/Using the zettelkasten method to produce written work]]; Forte does bring up the reduction of a note to it's essence later however).

 Using a second brain system has the following benefits:
 - It helps us declutter out minds by putting thoughts down as notes